 The final classification discussed in this course is pathological asphyxia.
-Pathological is dealing with or attributable a disease or medical condition.
+Pathological is dealing with or attributable to disease or medical condition.
 These asphyxial deaths are caused by such things as anaphylaxis, pulmonary edema, and COPD.

-This is an online video training and is designed to be interactive with students by random quizzes and final exam.
+This is an online video training and is designed to be interactive with students by random quizzes and a final exam.
 Student login time is tracked per student to verify time spent in the course if needed.
 Testing cannot be done until videos are watched.
-Each video has a unique symbol or picture that will appear prominently during the video and is part of the test questions, this will insure the video has been watched.
+Each video has a unique symbol or picture that will appear prominently in the video and is part of the test questions, this will ensure the video has been watched.
 Certificates will only be available for print after successful completion of the final exam and the course evaluation.